Withdrawal, Readmission & Academic Leave

 Withdrawal from the University (All Courses)

 Students withdrawing from all courses during a given semester must contact the advising coordinator in the college of their major to obtain and complete a “Withdrawal Check-Out Sheet.”
 Students who have not declared a major must contact the advising coordinator in the Pre-Major Advising Center.
-The academic advising coordinators’ offices are in the following locations: College of Humanities and Behavioral Sciences, Russell Hall 127; College of Business and Economics, COBE Building 244; College of Education and Human Development, Peters Hall A104; College of Health and Human Services, Waldron Hall 351; College of Science and Technology, Stuart Hall 163; College of Visual and Performing Arts, Porterfield Hall 241 or 240; Pre-major Advising, Walker Hall 103.
+The academic advising coordinators’ offices are in the following locations: College of Humanities and Behavioral Sciences, College Of Humanities and Behavioral Sciences 3301; College of Business and Economics, Kyle Hall 244; College of Education and Human Development, Peters Hall A104; College of Health and Human Services, Waldron Hall 351; College of Science and Technology, Stuart Hall 163; College of Visual and Performing Arts, Porterfield Hall 241 or 240; Pre-major Advising, Walker Hall 103.
 (Graduate students must notify the Registrar's Office in writing or via email.
 The process is complete once the Registrar's Office confirms the withdrawal.)
 This process must be followed to ensure the student will receive any eligible refunds and the appropriate grades for the semester.

 Students who withdraw from the university before the Census Date will receive no grades.
 Students who withdraw from the university after the Census Date but prior to the end of the 12th week of the semester (80 percent of the summer session) will receive “W’s” in all classes.
 Withdrawals from the university after the 12th week will result in automatic “F’s.”

 Any student who withdraws from the university during a fall or spring semester must apply for readmission.